Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution

-We have absorbed in the quantity $\beta^{2}$ in \eqref{(1.18)} the factor $4 \pi$ coming from integration over the solid angle, and denote by $(.,.)$ the scalar product in ${\cal H}_{1}$.
+going back to the notation $k \equiv |\vec{k}|$.
+We have absorbed in the quantity $\beta^{2}$ in \eqref{(1.18)} the factor $4 \pi$ coming from integration over the solid angle.
 Given the spectral family $\{E(\lambda)\}_{\lambda \in [0,\infty)}$ associated to $H_{1}$ (see, e.g., \cite{BB}), statement b.) of theorem ~\ref{th:1.1} means that the Stieltjes measure (for the definition, see, e.g., \cite{Sewell1}, pg.
 41):

 where

 exists almost everywhere (a.e.) in $u$ and defines a (locally) $L^{1}$ function.
 By a.) of theorem ~\ref{th:1.1} we may express $g_{\Phi_{1}}$ in terms of $r_{\Phi_{1}}(z)$ by (\cite{RSI}, \cite{Jak}):